idfubar/AV102/week3/pair_programming.md

 much and I was ...
-I think he was less familiar with git and GitHub than I was and I was ... we were kind of like ... we were doing scaffolding almost doing master robot because we were both so relatively inexperienced in each other's domain ... but we were still getting something out of it ...
+I think he was less familiar with git and GitHub than I was and I was ... we were kind of like ... we were doing scaffolding almost doing master/robot because we were both so relatively inexperienced in each other's domain ... but we were still getting something out of it ...
 I mean I think the important thing is is that ...
 I'm not trying to say